lee may anne

 She was the lead architect and presenter for 2008 Shanghai world exposition, Singapore pavilion where her team was shortlisted.
 In the same year, she was the curatorial team for Venice biennale architecture pavilion.

 During her senior years in NUS where she was a vice president of ‘The Architecture Society’ (TAS) where she co-run and co-organized the school events and architectural and art exhibitions together with her cohort.
 In her early years following graduation, she dabbled in stage design, art installation and exhibition with local theatre group and artist group respectively.

 In 2002, she started her practice in pursuit of an idealistic journey ahead to discover and uncover the kind of architectural path that would be meaningful.
 It is an individual desire to seek the constantly changing balance between the academics and practice, of a dreamer and the desire to build and to effect.
-To live this balance, she teaches at the NUS (School of Architecture).
+To live this balance, she is an adjunct associate professor at the NUS (School of Architecture).